A Reinforcement Learning Framework for Some Singular Stochastic Control Problems: Problem Formulation and Singular Control Law

-From this point onwards, both Assumptions \ref{as1} and \ref{as2} are mandated.
-Moreover, we are interested in the situation when the model coefficients $\mu,\sigma,H,F,c,\beta$ are unknown.
+In the following sections, we are interested in the situation when the model coefficients $\mu,\sigma,H,F,c,\beta$ are unknown.
 The agent needs to learn the optimal singular control via the interactions with the environment.